Native hospitality awaits you together with timeless wisdom and traditions.

 Magnificent Kabir Kouba Falls plunges through a canyon right next to the town.
 A visit to the Interpretation Centre of Parc de la Falaise et de la chute Kabir Kouba provides an opportunity to learn more about the geological and human history of this celebrated wonder of nature.

-For a truly outstanding cultural experience, Hôtel-Musée Premières Nations welcomes you to a remarkable site overlooking Rivière Saint-Charles.
+For a truly outstanding cultural experience, Hôtel-Musée Premières Nations welcomes you to a remarkable site overlooking Rivière Akiawenrahk' (Saint-Charles).
 This four-star hotel is a tribute to the Inuit and First Nations.
-In the Museum section, you'll explore the cultural wealth of the Huron-Wendat Nation, while the hotel treats you to native cuisine and hospitality.
+Explore the rich history of the Huron-Wendat Nation at the Huron-Wendat Museum.
+Come evening, the storyteller will transport you to a world of mythsand legends.
+Then extend your authentic Huron-Wendat experience by spending the night at the longhouse!

 Only 15 minutes from downtown Québec City, Wendake will dazzle you with the richness of its culture, the warmth of its people, and the beauty of its natural surroundings.
 A wealth of available activities make it a great winter destination too.
 You'll want to go back again and again.